Sutherland Elementary School

 Gym Rules

 1. No one will participate without proper gym shoes.
-Dressing space is available for those who wish to change clothes.

 2. At no time should any gum be brought into the gymnasium.
-We have a nice gym and we wish to keep it in good condition.

-5. If a student gets injured, he/she should report the injury to the Physical Education teacher immediately.
+4. If a student gets injured, he/she should report the injury to the Physical Education teacher immediately.

 Back to Table of Contents